COVID-19 Q&A: Kids and COVID

 If kids get a fever, how high will it get?

 Fever temperatures can vary in viral illnesses.
 A fever is a temperature higher than 100.4 F in a child.
 There is not a specific temperature that is associated with COVID-19.
-Monitor your child for fever daily and before giving any fever-reducing medicine.
+Take your child’s temperature if the child feels warm or is ill appearing before giving any fever-reducing medicine.
 If fever is lasting longer than 5 days or the number is getting higher over time, call your pediatrician.

 What are the signs that babies or toddlers are having trouble breathing?